prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

 .. note::

     The endpoints to dynamically manage merchant instances has not been implemented yet.
-The bug id for this refernce is 5349.
+The bug id for this reference is #5349.

 .. http:get:: /instances